g-castillomoro/Network-Informed-Mutational-Route-Predictor-v1/generating_figures/README.md

 Notes
 ------

 This was the code used to generate Supplementary Figure 1 in Martino et. al. (2024).
-The png files of the figures are available in the `generated_figures` folder
+The .jpg files of the figures are available in the `generated_figures` folder